mark2wavy254/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 2. I sometimes suffer from Insomnia.
 And when I can't fall asleep, i play what I call the alphabet game.
 - Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+3. When I was having that alphabet soup, I never thought that it would pay off
+- Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+Print all the letters except q and e.